Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: Introduction

-In the past decades, there has been an emergence of physical models involving spacetimes with extra dimensions with the aim to solve open problems in modern physics\cite{Biesiada:2001iy,Oda:2001ss,Bander:2001qk}.
-The main effort in these theories include scenarios involving the unification of the fundamental interactions, such as the Kaluza-Klein\cite{Coquereaux:1988ne} and superstring theories\cite{Green:1987sp,Green:1987mn}.
+In the past decades, there has been an emergence of physical models involving spacetimes with extra dimensions to solve open problems in modern physics\cite{Biesiada:2001iy,Oda:2001ss,Bander:2001qk}.
+The main effort in these theories includes scenarios involving the unification of the fundamental interactions, such as the Kaluza-Klein\cite{Coquereaux:1988ne} and superstring theories\cite{Green:1987sp,Green:1987mn}.
 The dimensionality also plays an important role in other areas of physics, such as path integrals formulation\cite{Fukutaka:1986ps,Neves:2000hw}, phase space and momentum operators\cite{Bashir:2001ad}, topological defects \cite{Jiang:1999xh}, among others\cite{Arkani-Hamed:1998lzu,DiFrancesco:2001xur,Ito:2001fd,Ivashchuk:1999rm}.

-Introducing extra dimensions to the structure of the spacetime has the potential to modify the fundamental laws as we know\cite{Al-Jaber2003,Cardoso:2005cd,Alnes:2005ed}.
+Introducing extra dimensions to the structure of spacetime has the potential to modify the fundamental laws as we know\cite{Al-Jaber2003,Cardoso:2005cd,Alnes:2005ed}.
 In this sense, it would be expected small deviations from the well-known established results in physics.
 Theories such as Kaluza-Klein and string theories propose compactified extra dimensions, which could induce deviations from the standard results at high energies.
 On the other hand, large infinitely extra dimensions, while a nonphysical situation, can be very useful, from the theoretical perspective, to get an insight about the fundamental physical laws\cite{Alnes:2005ed}.

-The purpose of the present paper is a twofold investigation.
-On one side, we will study the wave propagation in arbitrary infinitely large spatial dimensions from the perspective of nonlinear theories.
+The purpose of the present paper is twofold.
+First, we study wave propagation in arbitrary infinitely large spatial dimensions from the perspective of nonlinear theories.
 In this vein, it will be considered theories that depend exclusively on the invariant $\mathcal{F}$.
-On the other side, features related to the blackbody radiation in the presence of an external electric field and the consequences to the thermodynamics quantities in this context will be contemplated.
+Second, features related to blackbody radiation in the presence of an external electric field and the consequences to the thermodynamics quantities in this context will be contemplated.